DLR-SF/Agent-Directory/README.md

 ### Data Model
 As an example the app shows agents that are represented based on an asset administration shell (AAS) data model.
 Each agent is represented by an own AAS instance which is comprimised of an AAS Model, Submodels, Submodel Elements and Relationships.
 The Agent Directory web app allows to browser through the AAS representation hierarchically starting with AAS instances, their submodels, their submodel elements, and possibly relationships of the submodel elements.

 In productive usage the app should be conected with a NGSI-LD context server as discussed in [Configuration Section](#configure-app).
-For testing purposed the local model of a MAS comprimised out of two dummy agents can be used.
-Therefore, configure test mode and explore the AAS representation of the dummy agent.
-The agent is represented by an AAS instance (DummyAgent), which is related to a bunch of submodels (Capabilities and Skills), which are related to submodel elements (Capabilities and Skill elements).
-The submodel elements can again be related to each other by an explicit realized by relationship.
+Alternatively a file-based backend can be used as a local model in [/src/app/static/aas-model/](/src/app/static/aas-model/).
+As a default the file-based backend is configured with a MAS comprimised out of two dummy agents.
+The dummy agents are represented by an AAS instance (DummyAgent and DummyAgent2), which are related to a bunch of submodels (Capabilities and Skills), which are related to submodel elements (Capabilities and Skill elements).
+The submodel elements can again be related to each other by an explicit realized by relationship as shown in the picture below.

 Data Model of the dummy agent:</br>
 ![Agent Directory Index Page](/src/app/static/images/Dummy-Agent-Data-Model.png)